mehdihasan/spring-and-hibernate/spring-demo-aop/README.md

 @Before("execution(* com.springdemo.aop.dao.*.*(..))")
 ```

+	- **Pointcut Declarations**: To reuse pointcut expressions.
+Update pointcut in one location.

 - **Weaving**: connecting aspects to target object to create an advice object
 	- Types: compile-time, load-time, run-time
 	- Regarding performance: run-time weaving is the slowest.